+Purpose: Students identify examples of

 active listening.

+Practicalities: Students work individually or in

 pairs or groups; Online groups

+need breakout rooms.

 Preparation: Make copies of Handout 8.2 D (next

-page) or https://bit.ly/3x7wAJq.
+- page) or https://bit.ly/3x7wAJq .

 - Individually, or in pairs or groups, students read the scenario and the two approaches.
-They decide which approach involved a relationship of care - They read the three scenarios (a-c), and decide whether each one is an example of a relationship of care. - They read the three scenarios (a-c), and design responses that demonstrate care ethics.
+They decide which approach involved a relationship of care. - They read the three scenarios (a-c), and decide whether each one is an example of a relationship of care. - They read the three scenarios (a-c), and design responses that demonstrate care ethics.

-1. Approach b
+- 1. Approach b - 2. - a.

-- a.
 This doesn't demonstrate an ethical relationship of care because in order to care for others, you must have the skills to address all their basic needs.
 You could address some of their needs with your project but based on your experience, you cannot address them all. - b.
 This doesn't demonstrate an ethical relationship of care.
 It doesn't demonstrate you are responsive because you are not building relationships which could affect your attentiveness and ability to be responsible for addressing their needs. - c.
 This demonstrates an ethical relationship of care.
 It shows you are attentive to students' needs, responsible, competent, and responsive.